forestgrape/coronavirus/index.md

 - Distancing reduces infection risk.

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
 [Ventilation](#ventilation) has been shown to be effective.
+Outside, if keeping distance, is save anyway.

-Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
+- Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
+In dry air both dust and viruses stay longer in the air.

 - Keep proper hygiene.
 Especially wash your hands well after toilet.
 Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So currently just avoid them all.
    * it is known that viruses causing common cold are transmitted through droplets.
 These viruses can weaken the immune system [[kikkert](#kikkert)] and therefore could induce an increased infection risk.
    * avoiding a common cold or flu is important, because these have often similar early symptoms as Covid-19.
-This means quarantine for you and your close contacts and figuring out all people you could have infected and informing them.
+This means quarantine for you and your close contacts and figuring out all the people you could have infected and informing them.

   But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.